gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 ..  container:: justify

-    Here each number corresponds to the atom index, as can be seen from the *peg.gro* file.
-For instance, the atom of *id 2* is a carbon atom, and the atom id *id 5* is an oxygen:
+    Here, each number corresponds to the atom index, as can be seen from the initial *peg.gro* file.
+For instance, the atom of *id 2* is a carbon atom, and the atom with *id 5* is an oxygen:

 ..  code-block:: bw